ZaynahGiti/react-rock-paper-scissors/README.md

-# react-rock-paper-scissors
+# Rock Paper Scissors app

-React JS  Rock Paper Scissors GAME
+Built with react.js and redux